DB4SCW/malschnell/README.md

 So... you want to work them quickly, but...

-WavelogGate will, of course, still send this ADIF package to the API endpoint for your special event call and Wavelog will (rightfully) refuse to accept that QSO.
+WavelogGate itself will, of course, still send this ADIF package to the station id for your special event call and Wavelog will (rightfully) refuse to accept that QSO.
 You COULD (just for this QSO), change your whole WavelogGate-Setup, but you might just have to do this several times if you encounter more stations like this.
 What a hassle.
 This is what Malschnell solves.

 This programm hooks itself into the default (not the secondary) UDP server of WSJT-X.

+In the config file, you can choose if you want malschnell to send your QSOs directly to wavelog, or use a UDP packet receiver such as Waveloggate.
+You can also config as many callsigns as you want, complete with API keys and station ids so malschnell can direct each QSO to the right station location.

+If you choose Wavelog direct and malschnell cannot reach Wavelog or gets an error message back, the QSO will be stored in the database.

-Mode 1 allows you the collect multiple QSOs (albeit one by one) for your own (or any other) call over the course of your session without switching WavelogGate.
-Those packages will get stored in the database for later output.
+Mode 1 allows you the collect multiple QSOs (albeit one by one) for your own (or any other) call over the course of your session.

 Once you are ready, switch Waveloggate to the correct API endpoint and station id and choose mode 2 to get all those collected QSOs from the database and send them over to WavelogGate and (finally) to Wavelog in one go.

-You can also use this program in mode 3, which is "indefinite mode", which basically allows you to cache all WSJT-X UDP packages in an offline environment to upload them later once you regain network capabilities to run WavelogGate.
+You can also use this program in mode 3, which is "indefinite mode", which basically works like Waveloggate and either delivers all QSOs directly to your configured target or stores them in the database so you can upload them later once you regain network capabilities via Mode 2.

 ## How do I use this?